MalwandlaShaun/sanctuary/frontend/README.md

+follow these steps to strt the app:

+# json server

+run this command for using the jons server to get the mock data in db.json: node server.js

 # Frontend

 cd frontend
-npm run dev / npm run dev -- --open
+npm run dev -- --open

-# json server

-run this command for using the jons server to get the mock data in db.json: npx json-server --watch db.json --port 4000